YShutko/spotify_track_analysis_and_prediction/README.md

     * Electronic is the only genre with a wide range and significant values above 0.5, indicating many tracks with little or no vocals.
     * All other genres (including acoustic and mandopop) have low instrumentalness (mostly vocal-driven).
 Insight: Instrumental tracks are almost exclusively found in electronic music in this dataset.
 Other genres are mainly vocal.

+**Conclusion**

+The EDA reveals clear signals in the audio features: popularity skews right (most tracks sit in the lower bins), and higher energy/valence/danceability with moderate tempo cluster toward more popular tracks.
+Genre patterns emerge but with overlapping distributions; boxplots and heatmaps highlight that no single feature dominates, yet combinations of energy, loudness, and valence matter.
+This cleaned, feature-aware dataset is now ready for modeling—next steps are to validate these observations with ML models (see ml_models.ipynb), compare feature importances, and test genre-specific or feature-engineered variants to boost predictive power.

 ## Models and Comparison (from [ml_models.ipynb](https://github.com/YShutko/CI_spotify_track_analysis/blob/3c1d5b469e04c4a46cf01e3d99477fac8d672044/notebooks/ml_models.ipynb))
 1. **Linear Regression**